Nearly 30% of Americans have bad credit.

 When using this card, you can get 2% cash back at gas stations and restaurants and 1% cash back on all other purchases.
 Discover will also match the cash back dollars you earn in your first year of use.

-The Discover It Secured’s APR is 25.24%.
+The Discover It Secured’s APR is 25.24%, which is lower than the APR on a no credit check loan.
 You do have to have a bank account in order to request a credit limit.

 2. Capital One Secured Mastercard